a short list of some of the artists that Mark has worked with, for, played for or with in one way or another include:

 Mark grew up in Summit, New Jersey and started in the public school program as a drummer.
-Started playing the bass at age 13 and played in several garage bands.
+He started playing the bass at age 13 and hasn’t looked back.

 After Berklee, Mark lived in New Jersey and played with many artists and groups and played gigs throughout the New York area.

 “I worked a great deal, although quite a few of these gigs required a tuxedo, and I wasn’t down with that after a while.
 After 125+ gigs per year for several years like that it started to wear on me.
 Although I was glad to be working, it was time for a change.”

 “Like any new place, you have to get known a little bit, and get used to the way they work.
 Nashville was a very cool place, I enjoyed my entire 21 years there.
 For the most part, my time in Nashville was spent playing a little bit of everything.
 At one point I was working doing some copyright work for several of the large publishing companies at the time, and got to hear a lot of the great songs that were being written and recorded.
 I would transcribe them into lead sheets for submission to copyright.
 A few times I had to go to court to defend some of the writers as an “expert” to show it wasn’t copyright infringement.
 Back then, you had to write everything out, that was great for my ear.”

 “The longer I do this, the more I realize there are only two kinds of music, the kind that moves me, and the kind that doesn’t.
 You just have to have the experience and put in the hours and learn in order to play and express it.
 I love the bass, I love the groove, the sound, the feel.
 For me, it’s about playing and sharing that with other musicians, and ultimately the listeners.
 It’s definitely been my muse.”

 For the last several years, Mark has been taking part of online session work, for artists around the globe.